This post contains affiliate links, which means I may receive a small commission if you make a purchase after clicking on my links.

 What is Sakara?

 Sakara Life is not just a meal subscription company, they also offer many other products like detox snacks, protein powders, superfood chocolates and more wellness products.
-They are a female founded company that believes in plant powered nutrition – and their products a
+They are a female founded company that believes in plant powered nutrition.

 Their meals are 100% plant-based, organic, and ready-to-eat, and this is a meal delivery company that really focused on foods that offer life-changing nutrition and clean ingredients.
 Plant-based in this case does not mean fully vegan, as they occasionally use bee pollen and honey, but their meals and products are free from other animal products besides those.